marcin-filipiak/test_wspolpracy/PatrykMarkiel/łódka.md

 ## Boat Movement

-Speed depends of n value which is randomly set by program and is changing in the time
+Speed depends on n value which is randomly set by program and is changing in the time

 The player can adjust the boat’s angle to optimize speed and avoid obstacles.